 I hope you enjoyed these important life questions.
 If you have any questions with no answers or any other questions about life, please share your thoughts in the comment below.

 If you want to see some more quotes, check out this collection of deep thoughts.
 Or if you're looking for more questions that can start great conversations, here are some challenging logic questions and some deep philosophical questions to ask.
-And for something more lighthearted, here's our collection of funny yes or no questions and our list of how well do you know me questions, and this long list of would you rather questions for kids.
+And for something more lighthearted, here's our collection of funny yes or no questions, our list of how well do you know me questions, and this long list of would you rather questions for kids.